-Besides the results on a torus presented in Fig.~5{\bf a} in the main text, we computed the $T=0$ magnetization curve on two series of cylinders.
-The first series involve cylinders of a fixed width $L_y=6$ but different length $L_x=9,12,15$.
-A maximum bond dimension of $1200$ was used to ensure the convergence of the ground state energy at each quantum sector $S_z$.
-Ground state energy $E(S_z,0)$ of each sector was extrapolated to zero discarded weight $\epsilon$, defined as the sum of discarded eigenvalues of the reduced density matrix.
+In addition to the results on a torus presented in Fig.~5{\bf a} in the main text, we computed the $T=0$ magnetization curve on two series of cylinders.
+The first series involves cylinders of fixed width $L_y=6$ but of different length $L_x=9,12,15$.
+A maximum bond dimension of $1200$ was used to ensure the convergence of the ground state energy in each quantum sector $S_z$.
+The ground state energy $E(S_z,0)$ of each sector was extrapolated to zero discarded weight $\epsilon$, defined as the sum of the discarded eigenvalues of the reduced density matrix.
 In the worst cases, $\epsilon$ reaches $10^{-5}$, and in other cases $\epsilon$ is around $10^{-8}$.
 In Fig.~\ref{mz1}, we show magnetization as a function of $\widetilde{H}$ for the $9\times 6$, $12\times 6$, and $15\times 6$ cylinders.
 We find that all three sizes exhibit a wide $1/3$ plateau starting from $\widetilde{H}_{\rm c1}\approx 0.23$, ending around $\widetilde{H}=4.8$.
-This $1/3$ plateau is followed by another ``artificial'' plateau whose magnetization $M$ drops systematically with increasing $L_x$.
+This $1/3$-plateau is followed by another ``artificial'' plateau whose magnetization $M$ drops systematically with increasing $L_x$.
 We note that the total spin quantum number difference of the two neighboring plateaus is a constant ($\Delta S_z=L_y$) for any given $L_y$, therefore we believe that the ``artificial'' plateau will eventually merge into the $1/3$ plateau in the thermodynamic limit, whose range expands from $\widetilde{H}_{\rm c1}\approx 0.23$ to $\widetilde{H}_{\rm c2}\approx 6.76$.
-Following a narrow spin nematic phase for $\widetilde{H}\in [6.76,7.27]$, the magnetization curve finally saturates when $\widetilde{H}\ge \widetilde{H}_{\rm s}\approx 7.27$.
+Following a narrow SN phase for $\widetilde{H}\in [6.76,7.27]$, the magnetization curve finally saturates when $\widetilde{H}\ge \widetilde{H}_{\rm s}\approx 7.27$.